 The University of Texas at San Antonio (UTSA) students have several excellent choices when selecting on-campus housing options.
-Opening in the fall of 2013, UTSA will debut its newest residential facility: San Saba Hall.
+UTSA opened San Saba Hall in the fall of 2013, it's newest residential facility.
 All 618 San Saba residents will have private rooms with a connecting shared bathroom.
 Ideally located, San Saba Hall adds an exciting new living option for students.

 UTSA's next two communities are Chaparral Village and Laurel Village.
 These two complexes offer apartment-style living with a choice of either a two or four bedroom suites which includes a kitchenette, shared living space and a semi-private bathroom in each unit.
 These three complexes are owned and operated by UTSA and residents are required to purchase meal plans, which can be used at the Roadrunner Café conveniently located near Chaparral Village, and Laurel Village, and San Saba Hall.